Prenuptial Agreements and Cohabitation Agreements

-It is possible to set out at the beginning of your relationship how you would like your financial affairs to be resolved should you separate or divorce in the future.
-If you are getting married or entering a civil partnership, you should consider a Pre-Nuptial Agreement or Pre-Registration Agreement.
-If you simply wish to live together, you should consider a Living Together Agreement.
+A prenuptial agreement (or pre-registration agreement) should be considered if you are getting married or entering a civil partnership.
+It sets out how you would like your financial affairs to be resolved should you separate or divorce in the future.
+If you simply wish to live together, you should consider a cohabitation agreement.

-A Pre-Nuptial Agreement, also known as a pre-nup, or Pre-Registration Agreements are documents prepared in advance of marriage or civil partnership.
-They record how the parties to the marriage or civil partnership wish their financial affairs to be resolved should their marriage or civil partnership end in the future.
-Although Pre-Nuptial and Pre-Registration Agreements are not yet enforceable under English Law, the courts are increasingly taking them into account during divorce and dissolution proceedings.
+A prenuptial agreement, also known as a prenup, or pre-registration agreement, is a document prepared in advance of marriage or civil partnership.
+It records how the parties to the marriage or civil partnership with their financial affairs to be resolved should their marriage or civil partnership end in the future.
+A specialist prenuptial solicitor can advise on the best way to produce this document.

-A Pre-Nuptial Agreement or Pre-Registration Agreement can be a good way of avoiding future disputes over assets that one party may have acquired before the marriage or civil partnership, or may subsequently acquire by way of inheritance or gift.
+A prenuptial agreement can be a good way of avoiding future disputes over assets that one party may have acquired before the marriage or civil partnership, or may subsequently acquire by way of inheritance or gift.

-It is important that both parties fully disclose their financial affairs to one another and that the Pre-Nuptial Agreement is entered into freely and willingly by both parties.
-Both parties should receive independent legal advice on the document's implications.
+It is important that both parties fully disclose their financial affairs to one another and that the prenuptial agreement is entered into freely and willingly by both parties.
+Both should receive independent legal advice on the document's implications.
 The agreement needs to be clear and signed in plenty of time before the wedding or civil partnership.

 We would be happy to advise you on your individual circumstances.
-Please call Richard Dilks on 01603 660 811.
+Please call Amy Walpole on 01603 660 811.